xSAVIKx/markitdown-api/README.md

 ## Testing the application

-You can quickly test that the application is running by uploading a file via cUrl, like so:
+You can quickly test that the application is running by uploading a file via `curl`, like so:

 ```sh
 curl -X POST -F "file=@path/to/mypdf.pdf" http://localhost:8490/process_file